 Celebrate small steps and aim for big wins

 Digital transformation is a marathon, not a sprint.
-The actual benefits from the process will be visible in a distant future.
+The actual benefits from the process will be visible in the distant future.
 Like marathon training, constant hard work can lead to a drop in general morale and a lack of motivation.
 Some of your co-workers may even start questioning the motives and purpose of the entire endeavor.

 To prevent that from happening, be agile.
 First, plan the entire process and divide each phase into specific tasks.
 Then design each task to have clear output and a visible result.
 No matter how small this result is, you should always announce that the part of the job is completed and turn it into a significant achievement.

 As we would like to say - create a post about it on your internal blog and schedule a celebration at the water tank.